 Why Are They Leaving?

-There can be a few possibilities; they can be uninterested, they might not like the vibe your website is giving off, the website speed is slow, they might be unamused with whatever they’ve seen, they might be perplexed, or they might not find the product of their interest.
+There can be a few possibilities; they can be uninterested, they might not like the vibe your website is giving off, the website speed is slow, they might be unamused with whatever they’ve seen such as website logo, header graphics or even theme colors, they might be perplexed, or they might not find the product of their interest.

 As these can be the reasons for visitors leaving your site, is your puzzle still missing a piece?